What to Do When Your Sex Life Is Gridlocked, Stuck or Shut Down

 We’re putting this awful pattern behind us.”

-Until … you miss the scheduled sex night.
+Until … you miss that scheduled sex night.

-Or forget to passionately kiss your partner hello when they walk into the door because you’re distracted.
-Or your partner rejects your tepid enthusiasm because you’re tired as simply not enough.
+Or forget to passionately kiss your partner hello when they walk into the door, as you’re promised you would, because you’re distracted — and your partner rejects your tepid enthusiasm as simply “not enough progress” to change things around.

 And you trigger the same response that began this cycle.